Introduction to the National Employment Standards

 • public holidays

-• the Fair Work Information Statement and the Casual Employment Information Statement
+• receive the Fair Work Information Statement and the Casual Employment Information Statement

 Casual employees have the right to become a permanent (full-time or part-time) employee in some circumstances.
 This is known as ‘casual conversion’.
 This can be a requirement for the employer to offer their employee casual conversion, or a right for the employee to request it.